canonical-ols/talisker/docs/django.rst

-This will ensure the extra info Talsiker adds to Sentry messages will be applied, and also that the WSGI and logging handlers will use your Sentry configuration in settings.py
+This will ensure the extra info Talsiker adds to Sentry messages will be applied, and also that the WSGI and logging handlers will use your Sentry configuration in settings.py.
+It will also set `install_sql_hook=False`, as that leaks raw SQL to the sentry server for every query.
+This will hopefully be addressed in a future release.